panzerdp/dmitripavlutin.com/posts/server-side-renderable/index.md

 At the beginning of 2017 I was planning the development of a web application.
 Because UI interactivity was an important requirement, the decision was to use the single-page application approach.

-As for technical stack was selected:

-* React to power the user interface and interactivity
+As for technical stack was selected React to power the user interface, Redux to control the state, Express to server assets and HTML, and a separated GraphQL service.
-* Redux to control application state
-* Express on backend to serve assets and HTML
-* GraphQL service to fetch and store data.

 ## 1. SSR mind from day one